Mohan-Palat/Tic-Tac-Toe/README.md

  # Future Improvements
- - Provide an easier what to select emojis rather than copy/paste from another window/site.
+ - Provide an easier way to select emojis rather than copy/paste from another window/site.
- - Incorporate more user feedback using sound and visual effects (e.g, audio indicator when game is over, win vs draw, etc).
+ - Incorporate more feedback to players using sound and visual effects (e.g, audio indicator when game is over, win vs draw, etc).
  - Incorporate media queries for proper formatting on mobile devices.
  - AI competitor
  - Use persistence to allow uninterrupted play after page refreshes or connectivity loss.